-His work has been featured by Southwest Art Magazine, Artists Network, and Park City Mountain Morning News; and has been seen in exhibitions at Bennington Center for the Arts, Palm Springs Fine Art Fair, and most recently at the Museu del Tabac in Andorra.
+His work has been featured by Southwest Art Magazine, Artists Network, and Park City Mountain Morning News; and has been seen in exhibitions at Bennington Center for the Arts, Palm Springs Fine Art Fair, and the Museu del Tabac in Andorra.

 Betts received his BFA and MFA in Painting and Drawing from the University of Utah.
-His work is represented by Thomas Anthony Gallery in Park City, Utah; Dawson Cole Fine Art in Carmel, Laguna Beach, and Palm Desert, California; and Plus One Gallery in London, United Kingdom.
+His work is represented by Thomas Anthony Gallery in Park City, Utah; Dawson Cole Fine Art in Carmel, California; and Plus One Gallery in London, England.

 Plus One Gallery

 Thomas Anthony Gallery

 Dawson Cole Fine Art

 Inspired by Eastern iconography, this series reflects the lore of the landscape and the evolution of knowledge through nature.